Skip to Content Facebook Feature Image

 Here are a few things to know about the case:

 D4vd, pronounced “David,” went viral on TikTok in 2022 with the hit “Romantic Homicide,” which peaked at No. 4 on Billboard’s Hot Rock & Alternative Songs chart.
-After signing with Darkroom and Interscope Records D4vd released his debut EP “Petals to Thorns” and a follow-up, “The Lost Petals,” in 2023.
+After signing with Darkroom and Interscope Records, D4vd released his debut EP “Petals to Thorns” and a follow-up, “The Lost Petals,” in 2023.

 D4vd said in an interview last year that he was homeschooled after moving from New York to Texas at age 8 and while he appreciates art from Houston and New York, his artistry was shaped more by the internet.

 “I was such an internet kid.
-The internet is really what I claim as my home,” he said, explaining that he was online everyday, doing schoolwork, making songs and videos and posting on social media.
+The internet is really what I claim as my home,” he said, explaining that he was online every day, doing schoolwork, making songs and videos and posting on social media.
 “My neighborhood was Instagram and the society was the internet.”

-The singer had been under investigation by an Los Angeles County grand jury looking into the death of Rivas Hernandez.
-The probe's existence — and the designation of D4vd as its target — was revealed when his mother, father and brother filed an objection in a Texas court to subpoenas demanding they testify.
-The Associated Press obtained documents in the case in February that had been sealed in California, where the grand jury investigation had been kept secret.
-The 2023 Tesla Model Y was registered in the singer’s name at the Texas address of his subpoenaed family members, according to court filings from prosecutors.
+The grand jury's existence — and the designation of D4vd as its target — was revealed when his mother, father and brother filed an objection in a Texas court to subpoenas demanding they come to Los Angeles to testify.
+The Associated Press obtained documents in the case in February that had been sealed in California.
+The filing said the Tesla was registered in the singer’s name at the Texas address of his subpoenaed family members.

 FILE - American singer-songwriter, David Anthony Burke, aka D4vd, performs on the Casino stage during the 58th Montreux Jazz Festival (MJF), in Montreux, Switzerland, July 19, 2024.
 (Cyril Zingaro/Keystone via AP, File)